typicode/husky/README.md

 * Supports GUI Git clients
 * Supports all Git hooks (`pre-commit`, `pre-push`, ...)
 * Supports monorepo/sub-directories layouts
-* If you were using `ghooks`, it will migrate your git hooks
+* If you were using `ghooks`, it will migrate your Git hooks

 ## Used by